A Full Course of Drawing

 Led by Ray, this session slows down the process.
 Working from a sustained figure pose, you’ll focus on line, proportion, gesture, and mark.
 It’s about patience, experimentation, and learning through trial and error, ending with a discussion on failure, persistence, and putting love into drawing.

-“Closing & Showcase” with Meiying, Adriana, and Ray
+“Final Drawings & Dinner” with Meiying, Adriana, and Ray

 We finish together with all instructors.
 The session begins with a final figure drawing, followed by a shared dinner.
 We’ll take a look at and discuss our showcase pieces, closing the intensive with reflection, conversation, and celebration.